 Personal injury

-The changes affect the amount of compensation claimants receive and include:
+These changes affected the amount of compensation claimants receive.
+They included:

 - tariffs for whiplash injuries that last up to two years from RTAs